 Pasochoa is in season!
 From the months of July to October, Pasochoa is a great destination for camping because of the favorable weather conditions.
 45 km away from Quito, this wildlife refuge and the forest are one of the best-preserved areas of the Sierra.
 There is little human intervention and this means that you’ll enjoy nature at its fullest!
 Green mountain skirts, abundant vegetation, hummingbirds and (if you’re lucky) condors will accompany your journey!
 Choose one of the 6 different designated trails, the shortest one being 0,9 km long (probably not best for camping) and the longest being 12, 5 km long (8-hour walk) or choose anything in between, depending on the adventure you want.
 Remember to enjoy the walks, respect the trail and appreciate your surroundings.
 Be careful not to arrive earlier than 8 am and later than 5 pm to the entrance because access will be denied.

-Piñan is cool because you can compliment the adventure with horseback riding.
+Piñan is cool because you can complement the adventure with horseback riding.
 You can either camp along the way until you get to the hostel of Piñan by horse or you can get to Piñan by car and then trek to the lagoon where you can camp for the night.
 If you don’t feel like camping because of the cold or any other reason, the town’s community ran hostel provides all basic facilities including warm water and you could still walk to the lagoon and spend some time meditating in the mountains.
 Piñan is known for its friendly and welcoming community, its unbelievable landscapes and the feeling of being away from the cities and bonding with people who love and respect living in nature.
 It’s pure magic.